aws-solutions/qnabot-on-aws/workshops/reinvent2018/readme.md

         debug("RESPONSE RECEIVED: ", JSON.stringify(res.data, null, 2));
     </pre>

-### Check for the existence of an argument
+#### TODO 2 Check for the existence of an argument that indicates how many recent solar flares should be returned

-For this use case lets use the first argument to indicate how many recent solar flare event times to return to the caller

     <pre>
         // if lambdahook argument requests last solar flares, walk the returned flares up to